 5.1. search for and use professional literature as well as any other sources of relevant information

-5.2. remain informed of new developments and methods in physics, informatics, technology and education
+5.2. remain informed of new developments and methods in physics, chemistry and education

 5.3. develop a personal sense of responsibility for their professional advancement and development

 LEARNING OUTCOMES SPECIFIC FOR THE COURSE: